 - Biedl-Bardet Syndrome

 Other major signs and symptoms of BBS include obesity (which can cause type 2 diabetes, high blood pressure, and abnormally high cholesterol levels); kidney abnormalities; the presence of extra fingers and/or toes (polydactyly); intellectual disability or learning problems; and abnormalities of the genitalia.
 Most affected males are infertile because they produce reduced amounts of sex hormones.
 Other characteristics of the condition may include impaired speech; delayed development of motor skills; behavioral problems; and poor coordination.
-Additional features that have been reported in some people with BBS include distinctive facial features; dental abnormalities; unusually short or fused fingers and/or toes; a partial or complete loss of the sense of smell (anosmia); and other abnormalities.
+Additional features that have been reported in some people with BBS include distinctive facial features; dental abnormalities; unusually short or fused fingers and/or toes; a partial or complete loss of the sense of smell (anosmia); and abnormalities of the heart, liver and digestive system.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Bardet-Biedl syndrome.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.